mironoff2007/json-serialization-deserialization-tests/README.md

 ![image](https://user-images.githubusercontent.com/18057056/188313406-da14eb1b-0f20-4ae3-8140-2e7070420c89.png)

+To reproduce find in JsonDesTest.kt in test folder and run.
+Moshi test is located in deparate repo,  find.
+JsonDesTest.kt in moshi repo link is located above.

 * big disadvantage of moshi is conflicts with kotlin version.
 I could not build moshi test with kotlin versions 1.5-1.7.
 Maybe there is solution to build it,  but it is painfull to find it.
 I love "out of the box" solutions.